-8.3 Maintenance of stormwater facilities regulated by the Permittee (S5.C.7.b)
+10.2 Maintenance of stormwater treatment and flow control BMPs/facilities regulated by the Permittee (S5.C.9.b)

-The County continue to ensure that stormwater treatment and flow control facilities permitted and constructed pursuant to Special Condition S5.C 6.c of the Permit be maintained in accordance with Special Condition S5.C.7.a of the Permit.
+The County continues to ensure that stormwater treatment and flow control facilities permitted and constructed pursuant to Special Condition S5.C 6.c of the Permit be maintained in accordance with Special Condition S5.C.9.a of the Permit.
 SWMP staff continue implementing the County's Private Stormwater Facility Inspection Program and annually inspect all municipally owned or operated stormwater treatment and flow control BMPs/facilities.
 This program also performs education and outreach work with the responsible parties of these facilities and offers free, technical support as requested and within the limits of our expertise.
 The County has created a document that lists all known companies who work in stormwater management, which includes consultants and vacuum truck companies.